Cape Canaveral, Florida: History

-In 1890 a group of Harvard alumni students established a hunters gun club called the Canaveral Harvard Club with a holding of over 18000 acres.
-Their game hunts helped clear the wilderness for other settlers to move in.
+In 1890, a group of alumni from Harvard University students established a hunters gun club called the Canaveral Harvard Club with a holding of over 18000 acres.
+Their game hunts helped clear the wilderness for other settlers to move into the area.

-In the early 1920s, a group of Orlando journalists invested more than $150,000 in the beach acreage that now encompasses the area of presidentially-named streets in Cape Canaveral.
+In the early 1920s, a group of Orlando journalists invested more than $150,000 in the beach acreage that now encompasses the area of presidentially named streets in Cape Canaveral.
 They called their development Journalista (now Avon-by-the-Sea) in honor of their trade.
 A wooden bridge linking Merritt Island with the area had just been constructed.
 The developers anticipated a growing number of seasonal visitors.

 At that time, fishermen, retirees, and descendants of Captain Mills Burnham —the original official keeper of the Cape Canaveral Light—resided in the northern part of the present city.

 Due to the hardships caused by the Great Depression, many investors defaulted on their holdings.
 Much of this land was recovered by newspaper owner R.B.
 Brossier and his son, Dickson, after they sold their Orlando home and used the remaining $4,500 to purchase much of the Avon area.

 In the 1930s, archaeologists from Yale University surveyed various Native American sites in the area.

 In 1951, anthropologist Irvine Rouse of Yale University visited the area and performed research.

-By 1958 the workforce and the economy had grown with the space exploration program.
+By 1958, the workforce and the economy had grown with the space exploration program.
 At that time, state statute allowed an adjacent city to annex an unincorporated area without a vote of the residents.
 Local property owners were concerned that Cocoa Beach might annex them.
 Landowners felt that Cocoa Beach had more city debt and higher land taxes than they wished to support.

-The City of Cape Canaveral started in 1961 when a committee was formed to incorporate.
+The City of Cape Canaveral started in 1961, when a committee was formed to incorporate.
 Due to paperwork delays the city charter was made into bill 167 and approved by the Florida State Legislature in Tallahassee on May 16, 1963.

 In 1967, the annual Sun and Space Festival was started.
 It had flyovers and a parade that included a stop at the newly opened Museum of Sunken Treasure.
 This contained artifacts from the 1715 Treasure Fleet.

 An annual celebration was started on October 9, 1990, The Patriot's Day Parade in honor of the last naval battle of the American Revolution that was fought off the Cape Canaveral coast in 1783.

 In 2000, The Washington Post reported that the city's divorce rate was the highest in the country, 22%.
 It was the same rate in 2018.

 At a Heritage Day event in March 2013 part of the festivities for the city's 50th anniversary included author Jay Barbree who delivered an oral history of the early days.
 On the 50th anniversary date of May 16, 2013, a 50-year time capsule was sealed and a pictorial postmark of the city's anniversary was stamped.

 In 2017, the city won "Most Fit City" in the Mayor's Fitness Challenge, hosted by Health First.